csbg/BioinformaticsPracticals1/python2.md

 - The third (optional) parameter `count_base` names the base that should be counted (default: `"A"`).
 - The function should return two values: (1) A string representing the created sequence, and (2) how often the specified base appears.

 Since the function should create the sequence randomly, you might consider to use the function `choices()` available in the `random` module.
-This module is part of the standard library – please read [documentation](https://docs.python.org/3/library/index.html).
+This module is part of the standard library – please read the [documentation](https://docs.python.org/3/library/index.html).
 You will also need the string method `join()` to convert the value returned by `choices()` into a string.
-Since `string` is a built-in data tape, it is also documented in the standard library.
+Since `string` is a built-in data type, it is also documented in the standard library.

 Store the function in `exercise_2_4.py`.